Loros UdeC: History

-On May 16, 2015, Loros was crowned champion after winning the 2014–2015 Championship with a score of 3–1 against Potros UAEM and thus obtained their promotion to Ascenso MX.
-In the first leg in State of Mexico, Potros and Loros did not score, the return at the Estadio Olimpico Universitario saw Loros score 3 with two goals scored in quick succession in the final minutes of the first half.
+On May 16, 2015, Loros was crowned champion after winning the 2014–2015 Championship with a score of 3–1 against Potros UAEM and thus obtained their promotion to the Liga de Ascenso de México.
+In the first leg in the State of Mexico, Potros and Loros did not score, the return at the Estadio Olímpico Universitario de Colima saw Loros score 3 with two goals scored in quick succession in the final minutes of the first half.

-Loros played Apertura 2015 and Clausura 2016 in the Second Division Mexico while the Estadio Olimpico Universitario was adapted to meet the conditions required by the Mexican Football Federation to host games for Ascenso MX and Copa MX.
-After a year of a wait, Loros finally played in Ascenso MX.
-However, the team had a bad start in the first half of season, finishing 17th overall.
-On April 9, 2017, Loros was relegated back to Segunda Division after a Tampico Madero win over UDG the day after Loros lost to Zacatepec Siglo XXI.
-Less than a week later, Loros Colima won in front of their home crowd for the final time in Ascenso MX against Atlante with a score of 3–1.
+Loros played the Apertura 2015 and Clausura 2016 in the Segunda División while the Estadio Olímpico Universitario was adapted to meet the conditions required by the Federación Mexicana de Fútbol to host games for the Ascenso MX and Copa MX.
+After a year of a wait, Loros finally played in the Liga de Ascenso.
+However, the team had a bad start in the first half of season, finishing in 17th place overall.
+On April 9, 2017, Loros was relegated back to the Segunda División after a Tampico Madero win over UDG the day after Loros lost to Zacatepec Siglo XXI.
+Less than a week later, Loros Colima won in front of their home crowd for the final time in the Liga de Ascenso against Atlante with a score of 3–1.

-In May 2018, Loros won the Torneo Clausura 2018 in Second Division, but were defeated by Tepatitlán in the promotion final.
-In May 2019, the team won their third second division title and were promoted to Ascenso MX after just two years in the third tier division of Mexican football.
+In May 2018, Loros won the Clausura 2018 tournament in the Segunda División, but were defeated by Tepatitlán in the promotion final.
+In May 2019, the team won their third Segunda División title and were promoted to the Liga de Ascenso after just two years in the third level division of Mexican football.
 However, on December 27, 2019, the team was dissolved after Jimmy Goldsmith's death, the club owner since 2008.
-His family expressed no desire to keep the team running which meant the end of the franchise.
+His family expressed no desire to keep the team running which meant the dissolution of the franchise.
 Every player had their contract immediately terminated and became a free agent.

 The sudden dissolution of the club was received with shock from fans, players and staff.
 Only 5 of 25 players managed to find a new team for the 2020 season, among them Víctor Mañón, Osciel de la Cruz and Miguel Guzmán.
 Goalkeeper Javier Morán described that the team had their last training session on December 21 (with Jimmy Goldsmith wishing them happy holidays and urging them to stay healthy).
-On December 23 Goldsmith died at the age of 86 and on Christmas Day players received a text message informing them that the club was dissolved and that there was "nothing anyone could do about it".
+On December 23, Goldsmith died at the age of 86 and on Christmas Day players received a text message informing them that the club was dissolved and that there was "nothing anyone could do about it".

+On August 25, 2026, the refoundation of the team was announced after an agreement between the University of Colima and an association of local construction workers, the team was enrolled in the Liga TDP, the fourth division of Mexican football, however, for regulatory reasons the team will compete with the name ACF Acatlán during the 2026–27 season.